Skip to content

 What is intoeing?

 Most people’s feet point straight ahead or outward.
-In some people, however, the feet point inward.
-This is called intoeing (say “in-toe-ing”), also called “pigeon toes.”
+Some people, however, have feet that point inward.
+This is called intoeing.
+It is also called “pigeon toes.”
 Intoeing is very common in young children.
-Most of the time, intoeing goes away without any treatment at all.
+Most of the time, intoeing goes away without treatment.
 In a few children, it doesn’t get better on its own and must be treated.

 CAUSES & RISK FACTORS